Glowing Holidays is reader-supported. We may earn commissions if you buy through our links.

 Buy Quality Garland

 You don’t need a lot, but make sure the quality is good.
-Decide on a color to compliment your main Christmas ornaments or contrasting colors.
+Decide on a color to complement your main Christmas ornaments or a contrasting color.
 You may also want to use garland on your mantle, staircases, or windows so it will never go to waste.

 Your Tree Needs Good Lighting

-Your Christmas tree must have lights but adding them is probably cheaper than you think.
-The main factors to consider when you buy lights are the color, length, and type of globe.
+Your Christmas tree must have lights.
+And adding lights is probably cheaper than you think.
+The main factors to consider when buying lights are the color, length, and type of globe.

-For anything you want to know about the best lighting for your budget and tree, check out this guide from HGTV.
+Check out this HGTV guide to learn everything you want to know about the best lighting for your budget and tree.

 What Else?
 Star, Skirt, DIY Decorations, and the Piece de Resistance